 Your enamel is the hardest substance in your body, making it strong enough to last a lifetime.
-Most of us, however, will face the inevitable cavity or two during our lifetimes.
+Most of us, however, will face the inevitable cavity or two during our time.

-We also take regular dental x-rays to effectively identify conditions like decay and bone loss before they cause bigger problems such as infections or tooth loss.
+Regular dental X-rays can effectively identify conditions like decay and bone loss before they cause bigger problems such as infections or tooth loss.

-We believe in safety for our patients.
-By using digital dental x-ray technology, we are able to reduce radiation exposure by up to 90 percent.
-This dramatic reduction makes dental x-rays one of the safest types of x-rays in medicine today, while providing us with the highest resolution images available.
+Safety: By using digital dental X-ray technology, we are able to reduce radiation exposure by up to 90 percent.
+This dramatic reduction makes dental X-rays one of the safest types of X-rays in medicine today.